IV1T3/PortfolioOverlap/README.md

 $ python3 portfoliooverlap/main.py
 ```

-Using the portfolio as above yields
+Using the portfolio above yields
 the following insights

 ```